CASE STUDY - Admiral

-Manual release cycles and inter-team dependencies were preventing Admiral from achieving its full potential with data and analytics applications.
-DevOpsGroup joined forces with the in-house team to create CI/CD pipelines that allow deployments to be achieved in minutes rather than days.
+This case study focuses on Admiral’s Data and Analytics (DNA) programme.
+When manual release cycles and inter-team dependencies were preventing Admiral from achieving its full potential in this area, we joined forces with the in-house team to create CI/CD pipelines that allow deployments to be achieved in minutes rather than days.

-Data is the backbone of Admiral and its Data and Analytics (DNA) programme underpins its ability to use real-world insights to drive effective decision making.
+Data is the backbone of Admiral and its DNA programme underpins its ability to use real-world insights to drive effective decision making.

 Keeping DNA functioning at the optimum level requires efficient and effective deployment of new features.
 However, this process was previously dependent on the release cycles of Guidewire, a software platform used extensively by insurance providers.
 Monthly data release cycles were too long, and Admiral needed a continuous deployment policy so product changes could be implemented as soon as development was complete and tested.